FAQs

 The proposal would result in a net increase in development capacity.

-The land near Black Lake to be swapped out of the Urban Growth Area is already protected by existing laws from urban development--it is steep slopes, BPA powerline easements, and FEMA floodway.
+The county hydrologist's report at pages 3-5 analyzes the development capacity of the swap-in and swap-out parcels.
+As the report demonstrates, the land near Black Lake to be swapped out of the Urban Growth Area is already protected by existing laws from urban development--it is steep slopes, BPA powerline easements, and FEMA floodway.
 The developers' application admits this.
 Therefore, removing it from the UGA will do nothing to protect it.
 All the swap would do is create more land that can be developed inside the UGA.
 This net increase in development capacity would violate the 2024 UGA swap law.

 The UGA is not bursting at the seams as required by the swap laws.